Carrington-dev/dj-payfast/docs/index.rst

    pip install dj-payfast

 Add payfast to your main projects:

 .. code-block:: bash

    INSTALLED_APPS += [
       'payfast'
    ]

-Add App to Main Projects urls.py
+Add App to Main Projects urls.py:

 .. code-block:: bash
    urlpatterns += [
       path('payfast/', include("payfast.urls"))
    ]

-Added payfast application ( /payfast/payments )

-.. perform a post request on
-.. some fields are not required
-..
-This is a post request
+Added payfast application ( /payfast/payments ), perform a post request on, some fields are not required, This is a post request:

 .. code-block:: json
    {